ronkok/Hurmet/docs/en/manual.md

 *   __point__ is the adobe point = ¹∕₇₂ inch. __TeX point__ is also available.
 *   __barrel__ and __bbl__ are an oil barrel = 42 US gallons.

+If you are curious about some of the more unusual units, such as “survey foot” or “nautical mile”, I recommend Russ Rowlett’s [dictionary of units of measurement](http://www.ibiblio.org/units/).

 ## Numeral display